 As a designer, you need to have a particular metal additive manufacturing (AM) process in mind when creating your CAD model.

 When it comes to low-volume manufacturing of metal parts, 3D metal printing is proving to be a paradigm shifting technology.
-Without a doubt, metal additive manufacturing will be the single largest boon for low/medium-volume manufacturing the world has ever seen.
+Without a doubt, metal additive manufacturing will be the single largest boom for low/medium-volume manufacturing the world has ever seen.

 There is a lot of buzz around the technology, and rightfully so.
 However, it has limitations that need to be well-understood by engineers.
 It's important to have a deep understanding of the process before designing for it.
 The purpose of this article is to offer a few tips and tricks that can help engineers just starting out on this journey.